Rehearsal and Performance Guidelines

 Depth of Stage in "normal" shell setup: 2 pieces, from edge of Pit to back of shell: 40 feet

-There are 7 positions throughout the house where cameras and microphones can be plugged in, to transmit to the local booth position, above the balcony, or back to the main control rooms in Electronic Media.
+Stage floor upstage of proscenium is fully trapped.
+There are 7 positions throughout the house where cameras and microphones can be plugged in, to transmit to the local booth position, above the balcony, or back to the main control rooms in Media Production.

 The Shell normally plays in the mid stage position using only two side sections and two ceiling pieces.
 There is a third side section that can be used for large choral & orchestral pieces.
-For Mainstage productions the shell is stored against the back wall of the stage where specially designed brackets were installed.
-The ceiling pieces tip to a vertical position for storing and have electrical wenches that move it to its storage position at the grid.
+For Mainstage productions the shell is stored against the back wall of the stage.

 Patricia Corbett Theater